daaain/Handlebars/README.md

-# Atom and Sublime Text 2 / 3 Handlebars.js bundle
+# Sublime Text 2 / 3 Handlebars.js bundle

 - Colours of Handlebars expressions are selected to be in contrast with the surrounding HTML.
 - Handlebars expressions get syntax highlighting in HTML attributes.